TRACY, Calif. –

-DLA Joint Reserve Force director Navy Rear Adm.
-Deborah Haven and Command Master Chief Bill Sherman visited the DLA Distribution Operations Team San Joaquin Aug.
-5 at DLA Distribution San Joaquin, California.
+The Defense Logistics Agency Director of the Joint Reserve Force, Navy Reserve Rear Adm.
+Grafton Chase, visited DLA Distribution Expeditionary San Joaquin March 8 at DLA Distribution San Joaquin, California.

-Upon conclusion of the unit brief, DLA Distribution San Joaquin commander Marine Col. Andre Harrell provided her the organization’s command overview explaining the mission and capabilities of the distribution center.
-Further, he discussed the cohesive relationship with the reserve unit supporting the mission at San Joaquin.
+Upon conclusion of the brief, DLA Distribution San Joaquin commander Marine Col. Tiffany Harris discussed the cohesive relationship with the reserve unit supporting the mission at San Joaquin.

 Next, Chase was taken on a tour in the mission area and had the opportunity to see the reservists working in the mission areas.
 The first stop was the Consolidation and Containerization Point.
 The CCP is the Strategic Distribution Platform for the USINDOPACOM area of responsibility.

 The tour continued in the Unitized Group Rations area.
 The distribution center is the sole Department of Defense provider of Unitized Group Ration-Heat and Serve and UGR-M option meals.
 The San Joaquin team assembles these meals for the services and specifically assembles the UGR-M for the U.S. Marine Corps.